MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 Adding users to Dataverse has different implications depending on the environment type:

-1. If users are part of a trial environment, then they will not need email approval for being added to Dataverse.
+1. If users are part of a trial environment, then they won't need email approval for being added to Dataverse.
 Users will only be added to Dataverse on demand.
-The background sync process will still run to keep the users in the environment up-to-date, but will not add users automatically.
+The background sync process will still run to keep the users in the environment up-to-date, but won't add users automatically.

 2. Only the initial user that created the developer environment type is added to Dataverse.